alanribeiro/pokemon-generations/README.md

 This script only shows syntax problems, if you want to fix it run `yarn lint --fix` or fix by your hands.\
 You can also modify ESLint rules by making edits in `.eslintrc.js`, feel free to disable or modify any rule you want.

+## GIT HOOKS

+This project is configured with pre-commit hook (using husky).
+Any commit made in this project to be successful must pass ESLint verification.